-Saint Benedict's fifth-century set of rules for humble living in a monastery paradoxically offers an antidote to the epidemic of stress and depression overwhelming modern young adults.
-But the language of The Rule of Saint Benedict is medieval, and its most passionate advocates are cloistered monks and nuns.
-How then does the wisdom of Saint Benedict translate into advice for ordinary people?
+Saint Benedict's fifth-century guide to humility offers the antidote to the epidemic of stress and depression overwhelming modern young adults.
+But the language of The Rule by Saint Benedict is medieval, and its most passionate advocates are cloistered monks and nuns.
+How then does this ancient wisdom translate into advice for ordinary people?

-Using his own life experiences, both before and after his becoming a Benedictine monk, the author explains each step.
-He also illustrates each chapter with color reproductions of sacred art that he has embellished with comic flourishes.
-The winsome combination is sure to keep readers from taking themselves too seriously, which is already a first step on the path toward humility.
+Drawing upon his own life experiences, both before and after becoming a Benedictine monk, the author explains every step, illustrating each chapter with color reproductions of sacred art that he has embellished with comic flourishes.
+The winsome combination is sure to keep readers from taking themselves too seriously—which is already a first step on the path to humility.

 J Augustine Wetta, O.S.B., is a monk of Saint Louis Abbey.
 He serves as the Director of Chaplaincy at the Saint Louis Priory School, where he teaches English and Theology, and coaches rugby.
 During his spare time, Father Augustine supervises the juggling team, cultivates carnivorous plants, raises carpenter ants, and surfs.